Anna Karenina: Plot introduction

 Anna Karenina consists of more than the story of Anna Karenina, a married socialite, and her affair with the affluent Count Vronsky, though their relationship is a very strong component of the plot.
-The story starts when she arrives in the midst of her brother's family being broken up by his unbridled womanizing—something that prefigures her own later situation.
+The story starts when she arrives in the midst of her brother's family being broken up by his unbridled womanising—something that prefigures her own later situation.

 A bachelor, Vronsky is eager to marry Anna if she will agree to leave her husband Karenin, a senior government official.
 Although Vronsky and Anna go to Italy, where they can be together, leaving behind Anna's child from her first marriage, they have trouble making friends.
 When they return to Russia, Anna suffers shunning and isolation due to the relationship.
 While Vronsky pursues his social life, Anna grows increasingly possessive and paranoid about his supposed infidelity.

-A parallel story within the novel is that of Konstantin Levin, a wealthy country landowner who wants to marry Kitty, sister to Dolly and sister-in-law to Anna's brother Stepan Oblonsky.
+A parallel story within the novel is Konstantin Levin, a wealthy country landowner who wants to marry Kitty, sister to Dolly and sister-in-law to Anna's brother Stepan Oblonsky.
 Levin has to propose twice before Kitty accepts.
 The novel details Levin's difficulties managing his estate, his eventual marriage, and his struggle to accept the Christian faith, until the birth of his first child.

 The novel explores a diverse range of topics throughout its approximately one thousand pages.
-Some of these topics include an evaluation of the feudal system that existed in Russia at the time—politics, not only in the Russian government, but also at the level of the individual characters and families, religion, morality, gender, and social class.
+Some of these topics include an evaluation of the land and agricultural system that existed in Russia at the time as well as politics, not only in the Russian government, but also at the level of the individual characters and families, religion, morality, gender, and social class.

 Summary

-The novel is divided into 8 parts and 239 chapters.
+The novel is divided into eight parts and 239 chapters.
 Its epigraph is "Vengeance is mine; I will repay", from Romans 12:19, which in turn quotes from Deuteronomy 32:35.
 The novel begins with one of its most oft-quoted lines: